Kids Cooking Camp

 About This Class

 Camp culminates in a lunch created by the students for their friends and family, the perfect way to show off their new kitchen skills.
-Where better to learn the basics of making amazing pastries than in the professional kitchen of San Francisco Cooking School?
+What better way to learn the basics of making delicious food than in the gorgeous professional kitchen at San Francisco Cooking School?

 Each five-hour day has a specific focus, covering topics such as Knife Skills, Homemade Stock (and soups), Vegetarian (so good you won’t miss the meat), Steak and Chicken, and even a different dessert each day!